dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-signaling-if-actions-speak-louder.md

 Communication is signaling and vice versa, but signaling is more indirect.
-To me, signaling encompasses incidental communication of your organizations intentions through purchasing agreements, real estate purchases, intellectual property registration and startup acquisitions.
+To me, signaling encompasses incidental communication of your organization's intentions through purchasing agreements, real estate purchases, intellectual property registration and startup acquisitions.
 It never ceases to amaze me the lengths that companies will go through to cover their tracks, sometimes.
 Then there are